Marsupilami1/actors-ocaml/README.md

 A method is a function which takes an actor (`self`) and a message.

 #### Execution
-To run an actor, just call the `run` function on it.
-It will spawn a new thread and run the scheduler.
+Actors runs when they are created: it will spawn a new thread and run the scheduler.

 Actors are stopped automatically thanks to a hook on the garbarge collector.